jaredl531/profile-picture-tester/README.md

 # Should I make this my profile picture?
-A fun UI that uses Clarifai's General, NSFW, Celebrity and Focus Models to determine if a picture is worthy of being used on Social Media profile.
+A fun UI that uses Clarifai's General, NSFW, Celebrity and Focus Models to determine if a picture is worthy of being used on a Social Media profile.

 A live demo can be viewed [here](https://jared-hack-projects.s3.us-east-2.amazonaws.com/profile-picture-tester/index.html).